Cooking Nook Logo

 We in North America are often not used to French recipes, with their more involved techniques.
 It can be time consuming to make something like this, but you can see from the recipe that it can be done in stages over a few days.

-If you are a real lover of those flaky sweet French pastries, I think you will definitely find the effort worth it.
+If you are a baker and a real lover of those flaky sweet French pastries, I think you will definitely find the effort worth it.
 Just look at them.
 Don’t they make you want to start right now?
+They sure have that effect on me.

 Note: